RahmanEckyRetnaldi/task_app_test/README.md

 ### 2. **Domain Layer** (`src/domain`)
 - Contains the core business logic of the application.
 - **Key Subfolders:**
-    - `entities`: Abstract data models for business logic.
+    - `entitiy`: Abstract data models for business logic.
     - `usecases`: Application-specific business rules.
     - `repositories`: Abstractions for data access (implemented in the data layer).